voidmarcus/voidmarcus/README.md

 ### Marcus Vinícius de Oliveira - [Data Scientist / Data Engineer]

 I have extensive knowledge in the data area, having experience both as a Data Scientist and as a Data Engineer.
-He has an academic background focused on computing and applied mathematics and is interested in predictive models and distributed computing.
+With an academic background focused on computing and applied mathematics, I am interested in predictive models and distributed computing.

 ### Certifications: